lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 ## Intellisense

-`lsp` is a plugin that provides support for Intellisense (code completion, goto-definition, document symbols, function signatures and so on) throught the LSP protocol, while `lintplus` provides support for info/warning/error diagnostics.
+`lsp` is a plugin that provides support for Intellisense (code completion, goto-definition, document symbols, function signatures and so on) through the LSP protocol, while `lintplus` provides support for info/warning/error diagnostics.

 There is also `lsp_snippets`, which adds snippets support from `lsp` to the `snippets` plugin.